rjenki/BIOS512/README.md

 ### Binder Set Up
 Using the instructions from https://book.the-turing-way.org/communication/binder/zero-to-binder.html, I set up Binder for this Git repository using the R instructions.
+*Notes:*
-*My install.R file was different.
+My **install.R** file was different.
 See below.
 ```
 options(repos = c(CRAN = "https://cran.r-project.org"))
 install.packages(c("readr","ggplot2","tidyr"))
 ```
 #### Important Note
-To add a package and incorporate that into your Binder, you will need to update your install.R file on GitHub and rerun it in Binder.
-For example, to add the shiny package, you will need to change your install.R file to what is shown below:
+To add a package and incorporate that into your Binder, you will need to update your **install.R** file on GitHub and rerun it in Binder.
+For example, to add the *shiny* package, you will need to change your **install.R** file to what is shown below:
 ```
 options(repos = c(CRAN = "https://cran.r-project.org"))
 install.packages(c("readr","ggplot2","tidyr","shiny"))